aranaseb/aranaseb.github.io/README.md

 ## My Task

 Resources on this feature are very limited.
-Official information can be found at https://local.pokemon.jp/en/manhole/, however specifics on the in-game feature are mostly hidden inside the game.
+Official information on the Pokélids can be found at https://local.pokemon.jp/en/manhole/, however specifics on the in-game feature are mostly hidden inside the game.

 As an avid pokémon GO player and traveler, I was in great need of a larger-scale view of the feature and where these POIs are located across Japan.